hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 }
 ```

 Notice that we have still inherited the original create event using `event_inherited` which will run the parent's create event first.
 You might think that this would only allow us to extend the parent's behaviour.
-In Gamemaker you have the option to override the event which does not run the parent's create event.
+In GameMaker you have the option to override the event which does not run the parent's create event.

 However since we are encapsulating our functionality in methods rather than whole events we choose to inherit them.
 The overriding here occurs when we re-define the `attack` method.
 This gives us much more control over what is overridden while still being able to inherit other methods and variables.